What Is Uncontested Divorce Toronto, Ontario

 - According to Ontario law, your spouse must be served with the divorce documents (this step does not apply for joint divorces).
 Your spouse may be served with the divorce application by mail or in person.
 Our firm will arrange service for your spouse.
 Please note that your spouse’s cooperation in service is important to ensure that the uncontested divorce process runs smoothly.
 If your spouse’s whereabouts are unknown we can still assist in obtaining the Divorce.

 - Since residency in Ontario is a requirement under the Divorce Act, either you or your spouse must have resided in Ontario for at least 12 months before the commencement of the uncontested divorce process.
 Either you or your spouse must also continue to live in Ontario throughout the divorce process.
-You do not have to be a Canadian Citizen or Permanent Resident to obtain a divorce in Ontario.
+You do not have to be a Canadian Citizen or Permanent Resident to obtain an uncontested divorce in Ontario.

 - Child support must be being paid (or agreed to be paid) in accordance with the Federal Child Support Guidelines.
 There is no requirement that a formal written agreement or court order be in place addressing child support.
 However, you will be required to sign an affidavit (sworn statement) that details the child support arrangement in place.